 There Might Be Additional Damages You Can Recover

 Car accident victims often focus on their medical expenses and repair bills, but those are not the only damages for which you might be eligible to receive compensation.

-Other damages include lost wages, reduced future earning capacity, pain and suffering, and if evidence exists of reckless or malicious behavior by the at-fault driver.
+Other damages include lost wages, reduced future earning capacity, pain and suffering, and punitive damages if evidence exists of reckless or malicious behavior by the at-fault driver.
 You also may be able to claim the following damages:

 What If I Have Already Received a Check?

 If you gave your verbal consent to accept a settlement offer and a check is on the way, or you have it in your possession, DO NOT CASH IT!